Police Officers Put Their Lives On The Line. We Help After A Serious Injury.

 Helping Police Officers With PTSD

-Minnesota is among the states that allow employees who have been diagnosed with post-traumatic stress disorder (PTSD) due to an on-the-job incident to receive workers’ compensation.
+Minnesota is among the states that allow employees to receive workers’ compensation when they have been diagnosed with post-traumatic stress disorder (PTSD) due to an on-the-job incident.
 Police officers are no exception because of the traumatic experiences they may have while on the job.
-Officers see car accident scenes, murder scenes, and many other highly disturbing situations that can lead to impairment.
+Officers see car accident scenes, murder scenes and many other highly disturbing situations that can lead to impairment.